MBAH HPAI logo

 HOW CAN AI BE PREVENTED?

-The most important thing that can be done to prevent AI in a domestic poultry flock is consistently practicing a strong biosecurity program, preventing contact between your birds and wild birds (particularly waterfowl), and immediately reporting sick or dying birds to proper officials.
+The most important way to prevent AI in domestic poultry flocks is to consistently practice strong biosecurity, prevent contact between your birds and wild birds (particularly waterfowl), and immediately reporting sick or dying birds to the proper officials.
+Dead birds should be double‐bagged and refrigerated for possible testing.
+Dead birds can be reported here:

 N